brandonvin/brandonvin.github.io/_posts/2024-10-27-thank-you-chad.md

 about how to start a blog using GitHub pages.

-I stumbled upon that today and thought dang, that looks like something I can do in about 15 minutes... let me go make a cup of tea.
+I stumbled upon that today and thought dang, that looks like something I can try in about 15 minutes... let me go make a cup of tea.
 And here it is!

 Thank you, Chad.